RubixML/ML/README.md

 ```

 ### Count Vectorizer
 Word counts are often used to represent natural language as numerical vectors.
-The Count Vectorizer builds a vocabulary from the training samples and transforms text into sparse vectors consisting of the number of times a vocabulary words appears in the sample.
+The Count Vectorizer builds a vocabulary from the training samples and transforms the blob of text into sparse feature vectors.
+Each feature column represents the number of times the word that particular column represents appears in a given sample.

 ##### Parameters:
 | Param | Default | Type | Description |